donn/Phi/Readme.md

 If you have Clang and you want to use it, you can export and set the `CC` and `CXX` environment variables to `clang` and `clang++` respectively.

 #### Debian-based OSes (incl.
 Ubuntu, elementary...)
+Phi has been tested and is working on Ubuntu 18.04, 19.04 and their derivatives.

 Using apt...

 ```sh